 5 Things You Never Knew You Could Do At the Library

-A Gallup poll recently counted visiting the library as the most common cultural activity Americans engage in–by far.
-To the surprise of many, the opinion poll shows that library visits outpace the next most popular activity – going to the movies – by nearly 2 to 1.
+Last year, a Gallup poll counted visiting the library as the most common cultural activity Americans engage in–by far.
+To the surprise of many, the opinion poll showed that library visits outpaced the next most popular activity – going to the movies – by nearly 2 to 1.

-Perhaps the doubters haven’t explored everything libraries have to offer these days.
 While everyone knows libraries let cardholders borrow books for free (most cities fund their library systems by levying property taxes), many are unaware of the extent of complimentary programs and services libraries make available.
-With activities such as toddler story times and teen homework help to free movie screenings and one-on-one genealogy assistance, it’s no wonder people are spending so much time at libraries.

 Explore your roots